Speranza Osaka

 Speranza Osaka (スペランツァ大阪, Superantsu~a Ōsaka) is a women's football team which plays in Japan's Nadeshiko League Division 1.
-It founded the league in 1990.
+It was founded in 1990 and enter in the L.League (today Nadeshiko League) in the same year.
 From the 2019 season, the club has adopted the new name as "Speranza Osaka-Takatsuki".

+Because it was founded by the multinational giant Panasonic, Speranza Osaka works as a kind of women's team of the J.League giants Gamba Osaka.